Container Gardening Supply List

 - Self Watering Planters Pots – Great for herbs, lettuce, or other small veggies.

-Growing your summer garden using containers is a great way to fill your kitchen with delicious and organic produce.
+Growing your summer garden using containers is a great way to make the most of the space you have.
+Just a few pots and grow bags are all you need to get started.
 Try out this easier way to garden and refer to this container gardening supply list to ensure you have all the tools and containers you need to get started.